 How are the quality of the lens you get from Lensabl?
 Are these good lenses?

 Like with Lensabl’s service, there are conflicting views on the quality of their product.
-Personally, I can confirm their single vision lenses are of great quality, and I had no issues with mine whatsoever: the quality of these is definitely at least as good as my local eyewear store.
+Personally, I can confirm their single vision lenses are of great quality: the quality of these is definitely at least as good as my local eyewear store.
 However, I can’t comment on all the other lenses they offer, nor on the consistency of their products.

 The skew of ratings for Lensabl on SiteJabber gives an indication of how the feedback is on Lensabl — most people love it, but there are some people that hate it: